-=Normalised Trade Balance(NTB)-Global balance(Average NTB)
+=Normalised Trade Balance (NTB)-Global balance(Average NTB)

-$$STSI = \frac{TSI}{1 - NTB}$$
+$$\mathbf{STSI} = \frac{TSI}{1 - NTB}$$

-Standardized trade specialization index (STSI)depicting both the commodity and the geographic specialization of the country in international trade.
-Bangladesh is having comparative advantage in 19% of Products at 2-digit level and 10% at 4 and 6-digit levels in 1998.
-If we analyse export performance of Bangladesh by products for 2009 in Table 6.1, we may see that products having comparative revealed disadvantage may enjoy comparative advantage as per Trade specialization index.
-However, in most cases, products with revealed comparative advantage would have comparative advantage as per Trade Specialisation index As per geographical trade specialization is concerned, as the evidence shows, Bangladesh has been geographically specialized in two regions: European Union and North America specially USA.
+Standardized trade specialization index (STSI) depicts both the commodity and the geographic specialization of the country in international trade.
+Bangladesh is having comparative advantage in 19% of products at 2-digit level and 10% at 4 and 6-digit levels in 1998.
+If we analyse export performance of Bangladesh by products for 2009 as in Table 9.2, we may see that products having comparative revealed disadvantage may enjoy comparative advantage as per Trade specialization index.
+However, in most cases, products with revealed comparative advantage would have comparative advantage as per Trade Specialisation index.

+As per geographical trade specialization is concerned, as the evidence shows, Bangladesh has been geographically specialized in two regions: European Union and North America specially USA.
 It does not enjoy geographic comparative advantage in Asian countries except Thailand.
 Bangladesh enjoys slight geographical advantage with Vietnam, Laos and Cambodia among other Asian countries.
-Bangladesh's disadvantage with Philippines and Middle east is small and tends to be overcome in course of time.
+Bangladesh's disadvantage with Philippines and Middle East is small and tends to be overcome in course of time.
 It is notable that Bangladesh's comparative disadvantage with Asian giants like Japan, China, India and Korea Republic could not be reduced over the years.
-This raises question regarding effectiveness of export promotion efforts of Bangladesh in respect of these countries.
+This raises the question regarding effectiveness of export promotion efforts of Bangladesh in respect of these countries.
 Narrowness of exports in number of items and markets talks about vulnerability of Bangladesh in international trade.

-Our calculation results revealed that trade specialisation index has been increasingly positive in consumer goods in all the economic phases with average positive figure 0.31 (Table-6.3).
+Our calculation results revealed that trade specialisation index has been increasingly positive in consumer goods in all the economic phases with average positive figure 0.31 (Table-9.3).
 There has not been any sign of trade specialisation in capital goods in any phases.
-Trade specialization in intermediate goods has been positive until1990 after which it has been persistently negative.
-This is because of low technology base of the production system of Bangladesh and trade liberalization and increasing import dependence for raw materials and capital goods...
+Trade specialization in intermediate goods has been positive until 1990 after which it has been persistently negative.
+This is because of low technology base of the production system of Bangladesh and also of trade liberalization and increasing import dependence for raw materials and capital goods.

-Trade Specialis Sation muck by Types of Ood Jus Haueu

-Trade Specialisation Trade Specialisation Trade Specialisation
+Trade Specialisation Trade Specialisation Trade Specialisatior

 Economic Index of Intermediate Index of Capital Index of Consumer

 Phases Goods goods goods

 1972-80 20.61 -40.96 16.87

 1981-85 14.23 -42.39 64.66

 1986-90 17.43 -58.03 47.81

 1991-95 -9.07 -69.68 34.09

 1996-00 -27.57 -73.47 18.70

 2001-05 -14.66 -73.68 16.25

 2006-10 -27.32 -74.50 20.17

 Average -3.76 -61.82 31.22

-Table-6.3 Trade Specialisation Index by Types of Goods Traded
+Table 9.3: Trade Specialisation Index by Types of Goods Traded